tundish/blue_monday_78/bluemonday78/justin_19780116_fired/sorrows.rst

 [DRINKER_1]_

-    I remember Victor growing up.
-He used to do the Ramsgate run every weekend in the Summer.
+    I remember Victor way, way back.
+He used to do the Ramsgate run every weekend in the summer.

 [DRINKER_2]_

-    And the Winter.
+    And all winter.
+Christmas Eve.

 [DRINKER_1]_